ese-msc/c-primer/part_two/03_control.md

 ### The switch statement

-A form of condition which Python doesn't have an equivalent for is the `switch` statement.
-These start with `switch (`_expression_`)` and then have a block in following the form
+A form of condition which was only recently introduced in Python  is the `switch` statement, which corresponds to the Python `match`statement.
+In C++ these start with `switch (`_expression_`)` and then have a block in following the form
 ```c++
 switch (my_label) {
   case 1: